p-stackforge/Filebase-support/Readme.md

-# 🚀 FYNDR - Fast private file search
+# 🚀 Filebase - Fast private file search

 > Fast and intelligent file and content search for windows.